Logan Kelly

 But behavioral testing answers the question: "Did the agent do what I wanted?"
 Governance testing answers a different question: "If the agent does something it shouldn't, does the control layer actually stop it?"

 These require different test designs, different failure modes to watch for, and different infrastructure.
 Most teams have invested heavily in behavioral testing and behavioral evals — output quality scoring, hallucination detection, task completion metrics.
 Almost no one has built an equivalent testing discipline for the governance layer.
+The gap extends to documentation: MIT and Princeton's 2025 AI Agent Index, which catalogued 30 prominent deployed AI agents across 1,350 fields of verified information, found that 9 of 30 agents had no guardrails documented at all.
+Among the 13 enterprise agents studied, 7 described options for configuring guardrails but provided no sandboxing or containment — meaning even the teams that thought they had governance infrastructure hadn't verified it would hold.

 According to Gravitee's State of AI Agent Security report (2026), which surveyed 750 executives and practitioners, 88% of organizations reported confirmed or suspected AI agent security incidents in the past year — yet only 14.4% report that all their AI agents go live with full security and IT approval.